Eat, Pray, Play, Challenge

-The Houses are not only a places to encourage involvement and to build comradery but to give students an opportunity to build relationships with others they wouldn't otherwise connect with.
-Being a part of a House encourages students from different years and backgrounds to create lasting and vital relationships.
-Through the various House events and competitions, frosh students to final semester students, and all students in between, work together to earn House points.
+Led by a House Team of 10 House Leaders, Tyndale Houses encourage involvement, build comradery, and give students an opportunity to build relationships with others they wouldn’t otherwise connect with.
+Through the various House events and competitions, frosh students to final semester students and all students in between work together to earn House points.

 Dr. Victor Adrian